 The senior thesis is Princeton’s capstone undergraduate experience, allowing students to reflect on and demonstrate mastery developed over four years.
 PLAS travel funding supports rising seniors and seniors in the design and pursuit of on-the-ground research on Latin America and the Caribbean.
-Rising seniors must apply in March through SAFE to conduct research during the summer preceding their senior year and seniors must apply in October through SAFE to conduct research during intersession.
+Rising seniors must apply in the spring term through SAFE to conduct research during the summer preceding their senior year and seniors must apply in the fall term through SAFE to conduct research during intersession.

 Finding Context in Contact